novuhq/novu/docs/docs/platform/step-filter.md

 - subscriber - subscriberEntity: This is an object containing information about the subscriber that the notification is being sent to.
-- payload - 'triggerPayload': This is an object containing the payload of the trigger that initiated the notification.
+- payload - This is an object containing the payload of the trigger that initiated the notification.
 - identifier - notification template identifier is a unique identifier for the notification template being used.
+- providerId - provider identifier is a unique identifier for the communication provider you used on this notification.
+- channel - The channel identifier specifies the type of notification channel that was used to send the notification.

+### Securing your webhooks

-- hmac : This is a security measure that ensures that the request is coming from Novu.
+To secure your webhooks, Novu uses the `nv-hmac-256` header as a security measure.
+This header contains an HMAC hash that is calculated based on your API key and environment ID, ensuring that the request is coming from Novu.
+This helps protect against unauthorized access and tampering with your webhooks.

 To verify the authenticity of the request, you can use the following code: